Basic SEO status of the site - what to check?

-- what phrases in search results bring visitors to your site
+- which phrases in the search results bring visitors to your site

 - what links to your site look like

-- how to improve your site to it was compatible with mobile devices
+- how to improve your site to be compatible with mobile devices

-- what problematic situations (for example, 404 errors, blocked resources, poorly implemented structured data) occur on your site
+- what are the problematic situations (for example, 404 errors, blocked resources, poorly implemented structured data) appear on your site

-Of course, this is only part features of Google Search Console, but for basic needs this tool is almost a must for you.
+Of course, this is only a part of the Google Search Console, but for basic needs, this tool is almost a must for you.

 2. Generate and submit a sitemap